ohirose/bcpd/README.md

 - `-L [int]`: #Nystrom samples for accelerating interpolation.
 E.g., `-L100`.

+Downsampling automatically activates the deformation vector interpolation.
+However, if the `-L` option is unspecified, the method runs without low-rank approximations; the execution will be quite slow or might fail.
 The resulting registered shape with interpolation is output to the file with the suffix `y.interpolated.txt`.
-If the `-L` option is unspecified and the lambda is relatively small, the method interpolate deformation vectors without low-rank approximations, which will be quite slow or might fail.

 ## Options